Skip to main content

 Functions beta is available on all QuickNode rate plans.
 We offer dedicated support and custom integrations for teams with unique requirements.
 Contact our team for more information.

-You can create an unlimited number of functions and namespaces to meet your needs, however it is important to remember that the minimum activation time for any function is 100ms.
+You can create an unlimited number of functions to meet your needs, however it is important to remember that the minimum activation time for any function is 100ms.

 QuickNode planFreeStarterGrowthBusinessEnterprise